cathiele/rpngo/README.md

 This page is a summary.
 See the full [User's Guide here](USER_GUIDE.md)

+If you don't want to build yourself, check the [releases sidebar in github](https://github.com/mattwach/rpngo/releases/tag/picocalc).

 This project is implements a programmable RPN graphing calculator using golang and TinyGO.